 This post contains affiliate links.
 For more information, click here.

-So, my recommendation is Uber.
+So, my recommendation is Lyft.
 Yes, you’re still in traffic, but someone else is driving.
-Uber is the Nationals’ official ride-share partner, and there are three designated pick-up spots:

 The Presidents Race takes place in the fourth inning.
 Runners sporting giant foam caricature heads representing the four former Presidents depicted on Mount Rushmore race from right field to home plate.
 If you see Teddy Roosevelt win, you’ve witnessed a truly rare event.
 Abe Lincoln comes in first almost every time I’m there.
 I’m happy to see the honorable George Washington win, but brilliant Tom Jefferson will always be my hero.
 You can have your picture snapped for free with your hero at the top of Section 131 right after the race.